arnupretorius/lindaedynamics_icml2018/README.md

 ## Requirements for larger scale experiments for Figures 5-6:

 To reproduce Figures 5 and 6, a docker image was created to provide an identical research environment to the one used to run the initial experiments.
-Below are the instructions to reproduce these plots using this docker images and the notebooks provided.
+Below are the instructions to reproduce these plots using this docker image and the notebooks provided.

 ## Quick Start (GPU required)